How It’s Used

 Ethylene Oxide (EtO or EO) is used widely in the chemical industry, but the biggest human exposure to this compound occurs when it is employed as a sterilant.
 EtO sterilization is the method of choice in those situations when conventional steam sterilization would damage the goods.
-Thus, it has great applicability to many of the less invasive surgical techniques and endoscopic diagnostic procedures.
+Thus, it has great applicability to many less invasive surgical and endoscopic diagnostic procedures.

-EtO uniquely penetrates packaging materials, destroying pathogens—thus assuring sterility of both the product and package at a competitive cost.
+EtO uniquely penetrates packaging materials, destroying pathogens—thus assuring the sterility of the product and package at a competitive cost.
 Since it is able to destroy microorganisms at low temperatures, EtO is used on sensitive devices such as pacemakers, fiber optics, heart-lung, and kidney dialysis machines.
 Given its versatility, EtO is the most widely used sterilant method for health care products.

 As a fumigant, EtO is highly effective in killing bacteria, fungi, and insects in spices or other seasoning materials.
 For information on propylene oxide, including its properties and available Interscan monitoring instrumentation, visit this page.

 For multiple points of detection across a facility.

 Lightweight and straightforward detector for use in a single location.

 Check out Interscan’s full line of ethylene oxide gas detection/gas monitoring instrumentation.

 New requirements for EtO usage [Posted 12 March 2010]

 OSHA’s comprehensive Small Business Guide for Ethylene Oxide (2009) [14.9 MB pdf file]